Nansook Hong fled from her volatile and abusive husband and the Moon compound in August 1995.

 MW: The final straw came for Donna and her family, she says, when they discovered another Moon family secret, that the Reverend has at least one illegitimate son.
 Moon’s daughter confirmed that.

 Un-jin M.: That I know, yes

 Un-jin M.: Yes, his name is Sammy

 ▲ Sammy Park with his mother, Soon-wha Choi, known as ‘Annie Choi’ in the US.
 There is a photograph of Sammy’s father on the wall behind them.
-It was at around this age that Sammy discovered the friendly auntie who came to visit was actually his mother.
+It was a year or two later that Sammy discovered the friendly auntie who came to visit was actually his mother.

 MW: And Un-jin told us that the warm family pictures in the church magazine give a false impression; that the truth is that Moon spends very little time with his children; and that he and his children had never been close.
 Nansook says that there is even a language barrier between Moon and his five youngest children.
 Don’t his young children speak Korean?